Former US Attorney Jenny Durkan joining Seattle mayor's race

-Former U.S. Attorney Jenny Durkan plans to announce this week that she will run for Seattle mayor, according to an advisor and close friend.
+Former U.S. Attorney Jenny Durkan is expected to announce Friday she will run for Seattle mayor.
+Durkan would likely become an immediate front runner in the now congested mayor’s race.

 At least a dozen candidates have declared including former Seattle Mayor Mike McGinn.